 Subfloor repair is necessary any time the subfloor is weakened.
 Waiting too long to repair the subfloor in your mobile home could result in an unsafe hole in the floor.
-Or, the water or insects responsible for the damage could spread to the floor joists or wall studs, and the cost to replace the floor joists and subfloor will be much higher than simply replacing a section of the subfloor.
+Or, the water or insects responsible for the damage could spread to the floor joists or wall studs, and the cost to replace the floor joists and subfloor will be much higher than simply replacing a section.

 People without construction experience shouldn't attempt to tackle a mobile home subfloor repair on their own.
 Even those quite handy with home repairs should consider calling in a pro to ensure that the final subfloor repair leaves the mobile home structurally sound and up to code.
 The last thing you want to do is create an even larger problem while trying to fix your home.
 However, it doesn't hurt to understand the basic process even if you won't be doing the work yourself.